rhasspy/larynx/README.md

   larynx \
     --debug \
     --csv \
-    --glow-tts local/en-us/harvard-glow_tts \
+    --voice harvard-glow_tts \
-    --hifi-gan local/hifi_gan/universal_large \
+    --quality high \
     --output-dir wavs \
-    --language en-us \
     --denoiser-strength 0.001
 ```

-You can use the `--interactive` flag instead of `--output-dir` to type sentences and have the audio played immediately using `sox`.
+You can use the `--interactive` flag instead of `--output-dir` to type sentences and have the audio played immediately using the `play` command from `sox`.

 ### GlowTTS Settings